History of the Hudson River: Pre-Columbian era

 The area around the Hudson River was inhabited by indigenous peoples ages before Europeans arrived.
 The Algonquins lived along the river, with the three subdivisions of that group being the Lenape (also known as the Delaware Indians), the Wappingers, and the Mahicans.
 The lower Hudson River was inhabited by the Lenape Indians.
 In fact, the Lenape Indians were the people that waited for the explorer Giovanni da Verrazzano onshore, traded with Henry Hudson, and sold the island of Manhattan.
 Further north, the Wappingers lived from Manhattan Island up to Poughkeepsie.
 They lived a similar lifestyle to the Lenape, residing in various villages along the river.
 They traded with both the Lenape to the south and the Mahicans to the north.
 The Mahicans lived in the northern valley from present-day Kingston to Lake Champlain, with their capital located near present-day Albany.

 The Lenape, the Wappingers, and the Mahicans were speakers of languages that were part of Algonquin language family.
 As such, the three subdivisions were able to communicate with each other.
 Their relations with each other were mostly peaceful.
 However, the Mahicans were often in direct conflict with the Mohawk Indians to the west, which were a part of the Iroquois nation.
 The Mohawks would sometimes raid Mahican villages from the west.

 The Algonquins in the region lived mainly in small clans and villages throughout the area.
 One major fortress was called Navish, which was located at Croton Point, overlooking the Hudson River.
 Other fortresses were located in various locations throughout the Hudson Highlands.
 Villagers lived in various types of houses, which the Algonquins called Wigwams.
 The houses could be circular or rectangular.
 Large families often lived in longhouses that could be a hundred feet long.
 At the associated villages, the indigenous peoples grew corn, beans, and squash.
 They also scavenged for other types of plant foods, such as various types of nuts and berries.
 In addition to agriculture, they also fished for food in the river, focusing on various species of freshwater fish, as well as several variations of striped bass, sturgeon, herring, and shad.
-Oyster beds were also common on the river floor, which provided an extra source of nutrition.
+Oyster beds, common on the river floor, provided an additional source of nutrition.
 Land hunting consisted of turkey, deer, rabbits, and other animals.